leo3oel/PDF-Combinator/README.md

  2. Clone this repo and use python Script (up-to-date)

 ### Exe
- 1. Click on `pdfCombinator.exe` and download it.
+ 1. Download `pdfCombinator.exe` from releases
  2. Execute `.exe`

 ### Python file